Dining in Residence

 Flex Dollars can be used to purchase on-campus confection purchases (such as at vending machines) and at our meal plan partner restaurants found both on- and off-campus.
 Off-campus flex purchases are subject to full retail prices plus applicable taxes.

-Our menus run on a six-week cycle so you'll get new options on the regular.
+Our menus run on a multi-week cycle so you'll get new options on the regular.
 Even if you're vegetarian, vegan, gluten-free, or want fresh approved healthier meals, we provide a balance.
 Allergies?
 We've got you covered.
 Our items are labelled and you can set up a meeting with our nutrition manager to discuss a customized dietary plan.

 For more information on dining in Residence, including the hours of operation, click here.